alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/help-for-regular-exporters.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

 If you’re a regular exporter, you can apply to become an approved exporter.
-This means you can provide a simplified ‘invoice declaration’ instead of a preference certificate.
+This means you can provide a simplified ‘invoice declaration’ instead of a movement certificate.

 An invoice declaration doesn’t have to be stamped or signed or approved by a government authority and can be given on: